mirokrastanov/JS-Websocket-Chat/README.md

 Basic vanilla JS real-time chat app using websockets.
 Supports users, chat rooms, active rooms and joined users tracking.
 Everything updates and is diaplyed in real time.

 ## Deployment
+- The first time you connect can take up to 1 minute due to the free restrictions on render.
+Further loading during the same session will be instant just like for any other website. :)
 - [DEMO](https://js-websocket-chat.onrender.com/)